Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 : Calculates CAPRI metrics (i-RMSD, l-RMSD, Fnat, DockQ) with respect to the top scoring model or reference structure if providedseletop

-: Selection of the top X models from the previous moduleflexref
+: Selects the top X models from the previous moduleflexref

 : Semi-flexible refinement of the interface (it1